v-harrishe/azure-docs/articles/azure-app-configuration/security-baseline.md

 ### AM-5: Limit users' ability to interact with Azure Resource Manager

-**Guidance**: Use Azure Conditional Access to limit users' ability to interact with Azure Resources Manager by configuring "Block access" for the "Microsoft Azure Management" App.
+**Guidance**: Use Azure Conditional Access to limit users' ability to interact with Azure Resources Manager by configuring "Block access" for the "21Vianet Azure Management" App.

 - [How to configure Conditional Access to block access to Azure Resources Manager](../role-based-access-control/conditional-access-azure-management.md)